We provide diagnosis, treatment and management of diseases which affect the human eye and visual system. Some examples include:

 Dry Eye Syndrome

 Dry Eye Syndrome occurs when the normal flow of tears over the eyes is interrupted, or the tear film is abnormal.
 In many cases, dry eye syndrome is a life long problem.
 You can relieve the symptoms, but in many cases, not cure the original cause.
-Artificial tear lubricants, nutritional supplements, prescription eyedrops can be of benefit or in some cases, blocking the tear ducts can concentrate the limited tears that are available.
+Artificial tear lubricants, nutritional supplements, and prescription eyedrops can be of benefit or in some cases, blocking the tear ducts can concentrate the limited tears that are available.

 Cataract is a clouding or opacity of the natural internal lens of the eye.
 This opacity may be a small spot or may cover the entire lens.
 When light enters the eye it is scattered, causing images to appear hazy and blurred.
 There are many different types of cataracts.
 The one shown here is a cortical cataract.
 Here the opacity forms first in the periphery of the lens and develops inward, like spokes of a wheel.
 Ultimately, the best treatment is to remove the cataract lens and replace it with an acrylic man made lens.
 This is referred to as cataract surgery with implant.
 Today’s advances in surgery techniques make this procedure extremely quick, relatively easy with very few complications seen.

 Keratoconus is a disorder that occurs when the cornea, which is typically rounded, becomes cone-shaped.
 The progression is usually slow and can stop at any stage from mild to severe.
 Distortion of the vision increases as the cornea bulges and thins.
 The apex of the cornea often scars, reducing the vision.
 Treatment of Keratoconus is most effective with gas permeable contact lenses, designed specifically for the irregular corneal surface.
-If contact lens treatment is not successful, surgical corneal transplant may be necessary.
+If contact lens treatment is not successful, surgical corneal treatment or transplant may be necessary.

 Dr. Angela Billmayer has gone through extensive training and study into the mechanism of diseases that affect the eye and their diagnosis and treatment.
 Our office is open five days a week and accepts most major medical insurances as well as Medicare.
 We also provide an urgent care phone number that is accessible 24 hours a day.